 This ensemble meets weekly from 4:30-6:30 PM on Mondays.
 Students learn music history as they perform pieces from different cultures and genres and have an opportunity to sing in the community as we schedule performances for civic events.

 Bella Voci meets weekly on Mondays from 4:30-6:30 PM under the direction of Mrs. Tiffany Richards.

-This ensemble also meets for 1 hour each week with the same objectives as the Cherubino Coro ensemble.
+This ensemble also meets weekly from 4:30-5:30pm on Mondays with the same objectives as the Cherubino Coro ensemble.
 More opportunities are provided for students in this ensemble to have a speaking part or a solo in the concerts as skills are learned and polished.

 Cantanti Lirichi meets weekly on Mondays from 3:30-4:30 PM under the direction of Mrs. Gayle Roschi.

 Ragazzi Coro meets weekly on Mondays from 4:30-6:30 PM under the direction of Mr. Dan Clark.

 The Angelo Voci ladies ensemble and the Cantanti Lirichi Mixed Ensemble are comprised of students who have achieved the highest standard of musicality in our choir.
 Ability to sight sing a melody, possess a sound understanding of music theory, and demonstrate poise, stage presence, and expression are expectations that these students must achieve in addition to their vocal ability.